StackTactician/Mostafa/README.md

-# Mostafa Food Delivery
+# Mostafa Food Delivery CLI

-A CLI food delivery application built with Django.
+A command-line interface (CLI) food delivery application built with Django.
+This application allows users to interact with the food delivery service directly from their terminal.

 ## Features

-- **User Roles**: Customer and Driver.
+- **User Roles**: Customer and Driver roles accessible via CLI commands.
-- **Restaurant Management**: Menu items, orders.
+- **Restaurant Management**: Manage menu items and orders through CLI commands.
-- **Order Flow**: Place order, driver acceptance, delivery confirmation.
+- **Order Flow**: Place orders, accept driver assignments, and confirm deliveries, all via the command line.
-- **Dashboard**: Customer and Driver dashboards.
+- **Dashboard**: Access customer and driver dashboards using CLI commands to view relevant information.

 ## Setup